Skip to content

 In the European Union, the use of parabens is regulated by Regulation (EC) No 1223/2009.
 Each paraben has been evaluated by the Scientific Committee on Consumer Safety (SCCS).

-- Methylparaben and ethylparaben are considered safe at certain concentrations.
+• Methylparaben and ethylparaben are considered safe at specific concentrations.

-- Some parabens (e.g. isopropylparaben, isobutylparaben) have been banned due to lack of sufficient safety data.
+• Some parabens (e.g., isopropylparaben, isobutylparaben) have been banned due to a lack of sufficient safety data.

-This shows that the problem is not the presence of parabens as a group, but the specific compounds and their concentrations .
+This shows that the problem is not the presence of parabens as a group, but specific compounds and their concentrations.

 From a dermatological perspective, parabens:

-- in many cases they are milder than some alternative preservatives.
+• in many cases are milder than some alternative preservatives.

-At the same time, the safety of a cosmetic always depends on the entire formula , not a single ingredient.
-Skin may react differently, regardless of whether the product contains parabens or not.
+At the same time, the safety of a cosmetic always depends on the entire formula, not a single ingredient.
+Skin can react individually, regardless of whether the product contains parabens or not.

-Parabens are synthetic substances and are not permitted in certified natural cosmetics .
-In the clean beauty trend, not only toxicological safety plays an increasingly important role, but also:
+Parabens are synthetic substances and are not permitted in certified natural cosmetics.
+In the clean beauty trend, not only toxicological safety but also:

-It is in this context that many brands decide to abandon parabens.
+It is in this context that many brands decide to forgo parabens.

 Why doesn't Orientana use parabens?

-Although parabens are not banned , Orientana consciously does not use them .
+Although parabens are not banned, the Orientana brand consciously does not use them.
 This decision stems from the brand's philosophy, not from a desire to demonize these substances.

 Orientana:

-- bases recipes on plant, Ayurvedic and adaptogenic ingredients,
+• bases its formulations on plant, Ayurvedic, and adaptogenic ingredients,

-The quality of the product is determined by:
+The quality of a product is determined by:

 How to read INCI and recognize parabens?

-Parabens are identified by the INCI suffix "-paraben," e.g., methylparaben, propylparaben.
+You can recognize parabens in the INCI list by the "-paraben" ending, e.g., methylparaben, propylparaben.
 They are usually found at the end of the ingredient list because they are used in low concentrations.

-Consciously reading INCI allows you to make decisions in line with your own values, without succumbing to myths.
+Consciously reading INCI allows you to make decisions consistent with your values, without falling for myths.

-Myth 1: Parabens are banned in the EU - not true.
+Myth 1: Parabens are banned in the EU - false.

 Myth 2: Parabens cause cancer - no scientific evidence.

-Myth 3: Paraben-free cosmetics do not need preservatives - every cosmetic must be preserved.
+Myth 3: Paraben-free cosmetics don't need preservatives - every cosmetic needs to be preserved.

 Myth 4: Natural cosmetics are always safer - safety depends on the formula.